2025 ACNP Travel Award Program

 • Opportunity to present a poster abstract

-• Up to five nights lodging in Phoenix, Arizona. *Based on the annual meeting location, some years we are unable to accommodate the travel awardees at the main conference hotel or closer overflow hotel.
+• Up to five nights lodging in Nassau, Bahamas. *Based on the annual meeting location, some years we are unable to accommodate the travel awardees at the main conference hotel or closer overflow hotel.

 • Roundtrip coach airfare for the awardee to attend the Annual Meeting.
 Accompanying other airfare is not provided by ACNP.